kaien3/micro1/README.md

-# micro1
+# MICRO-1
-MICRO-1 - a processor architecture for (ancient) microprogramming - simulator and related tools
+A processor architecture for (ancient) microprogramming - simulator and related tools